 And Immortality

 Harriet Beecher Stowe.
-America’s most effective enemy of slavery.
+America’s single most effective enemy of slavery.
 History’s most influential novel, Uncle Tom’s Cabin.

 Betsy Ross.
 Fighting Quaker, Revolutionary War patriot.
 Reputed to have designed and made the stars-and-stripes flag, though she probably didn’t.